Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Application to biological examples

-Using the linear programming approach described in Sec.~\ref{sec:distributions}, we computed upper and lower bounds $u^r$ and $l^r$ on the stationary distribution for small ($r=44$) and large ($r=74$) state space truncations as shown in Fig.~\ref{fig:toggle_joint}.
-These bounds give an accurate account of the uncertainty in the probabilities using only the first few states of the CME.
-For small truncations, we find that the maximum absolute discrepancies are found near the distribution modes, as seen in Fig.~\ref{fig:toggle_joint}(a,b).
-Increasing the truncation, the upper and lower bounds shown in Fig.~\ref{fig:toggle_joint}(c) are nearly indistinguishable: the maximum discrepancy drops under $10^{-9}$ (Fig.~\ref{fig:toggle_joint}(d)).
-The approximation error (including the tail) is of at most $5.3\times10^{-3}$ (evaluated using Cor.~\ref{compstatcc}$(i)$).
+We then solve the LPs~\eqref{eq:dn82n2y3rn8qrn1}--\eqref{eq:dn82n2y3rn8qrn2} and compute the bounding approximations $u^r$ and $l^r$ of the stationary solutions.
+The fact that the lower bounds $l^r$ are non-zero provides us with a proof of uniqueness of the stationary solution.
+Figure~\ref{fig:toggle_joint} shows the bounds for small ($r=45$) and large ($r=75$) state space truncations.
+The maximum absolute discrepancies are found near the modes, and by increasing the size of the truncation, the upper and lower bounds become nearly indistinguishable---the maximum discrepancy drops under $10^{-4}$ (Fig.~\ref{fig:toggle_joint}(d)).
+Overall, the total approximation error \emph{including the tail} is less than $2.6\times10^{-3}$, as given by \eqref{eq:epl}--\eqref{eq:epu}.